ilovehotcakes/ESP32-Yun/README.md

 ESP32 motorcover is an affordable, reliable, and user-friendly closed-loop wireless stepper motor controller that works with NEMA stepper motors and other bipolar stepper motors.

-Under active development. **WARNING:** although it's a beginner-friendly DIY project, it still requires some soldering and electronic knowledge.
-Please follow the guide at your own risk.
+Under active development. **WARNING:** it requires some soldering and electronic knowledge.
+Please follow along at your own risk.
 This project is being actively developed to further lower the barrier-to-entry.

 ## Design